cividi/spatial-data-package/README.md

 - `name`: name of the view (unique within datapackage)
 - `resources`: an array of resource-names (see above) in order of rendering, first will be lowest in render order
 - `specType`: currently only `map` is supported here
+- `spec`: Metainformation to render a full map view
+  - `title`: Title of the View
+  - `description`: Description of the View
   - `bounds`: array of bounding box support geopoints, denoted as Geo-URI as defined by [RFC5870](https://tools.ietf.org/html/rfc5870), latitude first
+  - `legend`: Legend entries for the view
+    - `shape`: one of square, circle or line
+    - `size`: relative size in percent, either size of the sqaure or circle or line thickness
+    - `color`: fill/main color
+    - `opacity`: opacity value
+    - `label`: legend entry text
+    - `primary`: can be used for simplifying the legend to less elements in size constraint contexts

 ### Contributors and Maintainers